ArenGolazizian/distilbert-ner-conll2003/README.md

 ## Applications

 Named Entity Recognition is a foundational task in natural language processing with broad applications.
-The techniques and models developed in this project can be applied to information extraction for business intelligence, news analytics, and search engines; conversational AI for chatbots and virtual assistants; and content analysis for social media, legal, and medical documents.d
+The techniques and models developed in this project can be applied to information extraction for business intelligence, news analytics, and search engines; conversational AI for chatbots and virtual assistants; and content analysis for social media, legal, and medical documents.